icysamon/rp2040-sg-90/README.md

 # SG-90
-Raspberry Pi Pico Driver of the stepper motor SG-90.
+This is a stepper motor SG-90 driver for raspberry pi pico.

 ![](picture.png)